Selected research highlights

 Recent scientific reports highlight the urgent need to stop biodiversity loss.
 Governments have failed to implement their commitments under the Convention on Biological Diversity (CBD), with dire consequences for the health of our planet.
 Ongoing negotiations for a new ‘global post-2020 strategy’ under the CBD present a window of opportunity to turn the tide.

-Researchers from PBL and IVM suggest that a groundswell of cities, regions, companies, and civil society organizations could help ‘bend the curve’ on biodiversity loss.
+In a recent policy brief researchers from PBL (Marcel Kok) and IVM (Oscar Widerberg, Katarzyna Negacz, Cebuan Bliss, and Philipp Pattberg) suggest that a groundswell of cities, regions, companies, and civil society organizations could help ‘bend the curve’ on biodiversity loss.
 By mapping and analysing more than 300 international initiatives, they show that thousands of cities, regions, indigenous peoples and local communities, companies, and civil society organisations already engage in conservation and other biodiversity-related activities.
 Harnessing this ‘bottom-up’ movement could generate new momentum in the CBD negotiations.
 At this point, leadership is needed to take the process forward.

 Global losses of natural area are primarily attributed to cropland expansion, whereas the role of urban expansion is considered minor.
 However, urban expansion can induce cropland displacement, potentially leading to a loss of forest elsewhere.
 The extent of this effect is unknown.
 A recent article in Nature Sustainability by IVM’s Jasper van Vliet shows that indirect forest losses, through cropland displacement, far exceed direct losses from urban expansion.
 On a global scale, urban land increased from 33.2 to 71.3 million hectares (Mha) between 1992 and 2015, leading to a direct loss of 3.3 Mha of forest and an indirect loss of 17.8 to 32.4 Mha.
 In addition, this urban expansion led to a direct loss of 4.6 Mha of shrubland and an indirect loss of 7.0 to 17.4 Mha.
 Guiding urban development towards more sustainable trajectories can thus help preserve forest and other natural area at a global scale.